-The Developer shall determine which additional Technical Documents (or portions thereof) will be applied to the design of facilities covered herein.
-Technical Documents referred to hereinafter are intended to establish basic standards, and include:
+The Developer shall determine which Technical Documents (or portions of) will be applied to the design of facilities covered herein.
+Technical Documents referred to herein after are intended to establish basic standards, and include:

-- a) "Building Code Requirements for Structural Concrete" and Commentary (ACI 318/318R) published by the American Concrete Institute (ACI) - b) American Institute of Steel Construction, Inc. (AISC) "Manual of Steel Construction - Load and Resistance Factor Design" - c) "Minimum Design Loads for Buildings and Other Structures" American Society of Civil Engineers (ASCE) 7-02 - d) International Building Code (IBC) with local amendments - e) US Department of Transportation, Federal Highway Administration (FHWA) "Road Tunnel Design Guidelines" PR#50-52-3349
+- a) "Building Code Requirements for Structural Concrete" and Commentary (ACI 318/318R) published by the American Concrete Institute (ACI) - b) American Institute of Steel Construction, Inc. (AISC) "Manual of Steel Construction Load and Resistance Factor Design" - c) "Minimum Design Loads for Buildings and Other Structures" American Society of Civil Engineers (ASCE) 7-02 - d) International Building Code (IBC) with local amendments - e) NFPA 502 "Standard for Road Tunnels, Bridges, and Other Limited Access Highways" as amended in Attachment 24-1A - f) US Department of Transportation, Federal Highway Administration (FHWA) "Road Tunnel Design Guidelines" PR#50-52-3349